teja2010/async_task_manager/README.md

 # async_task_manager (WIP)

+Build a system which brings a few functional programming concepts to C. The program is made of functions and their connections.
+Submit all functions and a description of connection to build the the program.

 1. Simple task manager which starts N_CPU kernel threads.
 2. Tasks submitted to the manager are run using lightweigth fibers.
-IO using async IO (liburing).
+IO using async IO (epoll).
-3. Simple Go-like channel for communication between fibers.
+3. Simple Go-like channel for communication between fibers. fibers can be
+   - within the process
+   - between processes within a machine
+   - between processes across machines

+4. Add new channels and functions without restarting the process.

 ### Resources:
 - https://www.gnu.org/software/pth/pth-manual.html